bcss/RentACar-Contract/docs/MAINTENANCE_GUIDE.md

 ### Overview for Technical Staff

-The System Administrator Suite adds enterprise-grade disaster recovery, business continuity, and data migration capabilities to RCCMS.
+The System Administrator Suite adds enterprise-grade disaster recovery, business continuity, and data migration capabilities to KarāraOS.
 This section provides technical context for maintenance staff to understand the planned architecture.

 ---